×

 At 25, Justine is one of the younger patrollers on the team.
 But she’s a veteran on skis, having earned her chops racing right underneath FIS level throughout her youth.
 Because Fernie hires patrollers through ski tryouts, she was top of the recruits list with her standout technical abilities on snow.

 “I always knew that I wanted to be on patrol,” she remembers, having grown up in nearby Calgary.
-“But for a good period of time I put it out of my brain.
-When I was a kid on the lift there was some old guy that took me up the chair because I couldn’t put the bar down.
-I said, ‘Being a patroller would be so cool one day, you get to throw dynamite and ski fresh snow.’
-He said, ‘Yeah, if you want a career flipping signs it’s for you, but it’s an old boys club and you’ll never throw an explosive.’
+“But for a good period of time, I put it out of my brain.
+When I was a kid on the lift, there was some old guy who took me up the chair because I couldn’t put the bar down.
+I said, ‘Being a patroller would be so cool one day; you get to throw dynamite and ski fresh snow.’
+He said, ‘Yeah, if you want a career flipping signs, it’s for you, but it’s an old boys club, and you’ll never throw an explosive.’
 And I truly believed that for a very long time.”

 That is, until she tried out, made it, and then was absorbed into a community of mentors who gladly helped her get all the certifications.
 The attitude at Fernie is to hire the right attitude; the rest of the skills can be taught, and Justine’s picked up hers in a hurry.